New police chief named, Freddy Drennan returns as top cop of Picayune - Picayune Item

 Having an open door policy is something Drennan prides himself on, and it’s something he said he will continue as chief of police in Picayune.
 He also plans to look into previous plans to restrict access to the Police Department on Main Street outlined during a previous City Council meeting back in July.
 He said he wants the public to feel as though they can access the department to find help even if it’s at 2 a.m.
 Luke said Drennan will have the authority to determine if the department will be locked after hours.
 Drennan said any security measures that are put in place at the department will have to be common sense moves.

-During his two years of retirement, he came to the conclusion that he still had more to give, so when he heard that Dawsey was stepping down, he called City Manager Jim Luke to express his interest in filling the soon to be vacated position.
+During his two years of retirement, he came to the conclusion that he still had more to give, so when he heard that Dawsey was stepping down, Drennan called City Manager Jim Luke to express his interest in filling the soon to be vacated position.

 Luke said he interviewed several people for the position, but Drennan’s experience and prior work with the city of Picayune stood above the rest.
 The transition period is expected to be smooth.